homeputers/ebal/README.md

 docker-compose up --build
 ```

+When running with Docker, the React frontend is served at
-The API will be available at [http://localhost:8080](http://localhost:8080).
+[http://localhost:8080](http://localhost:8080) and API requests are available
+under `/api`.
 Migrations are executed automatically on startup.